Iatan, Missouri: 2000 census

 There were 22 households, out of which 31.8% had children under the age of 18 living with them, 40.9% were married couples living together, 13.6% had a female householder with no husband present, and 40.9% were non-families.
 31.8% of all households were made up of individuals, and 4.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.45 and the average family size was 3.31.

 In the village, the population was spread out, with 24.1% under the age of 18, 7.4% from 18 to 24, 27.8% from 25 to 44, 31.5% from 45 to 64, and 9.3% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 100.0 males.
 For every 100 females age 18 and over, there were 105.0 males.

 The median income for a household in the village was $35,625, and the median income for a family was $36,250.
 Males had a median income of $22,188 versus $10,625 for females.
 The per capita income for the village was $8,895.
 There were 25.0% of families and 16.4% of the population living below the poverty line, including 15.6% of under eighteens and none of those over 64.

+Education

+It is in the West Platte County R-II School District.

+Revival Efforts

+Residents of Iatan are actively working to revive their historic village, which has faced numerous challenges over the years.
+The village has experienced significant decline, including the loss of its post office in 1964 and a devastating fire in 1923 that destroyed much of the town.

+The current board of trustees, led by Chairman Dan Schultz and Crystal Weaver, is focused on preserving Iatan's heritage and improving infrastructure.
+One of their primary concerns is the deteriorating Mission Creek bridge, built in 1885, which is too narrow for emergency vehicles and has been damaged by flooding.
+Additionally, the village hall, located in an old mobile home, lacks basic amenities such as running water and heat, and its roof is leaking.

+Iatan residents have initiated fundraising efforts, including a GoFundMe campaign, to support the restoration of the bridge and the establishment of a communal gathering space.